True and Living Church of Jesus Christ of Saints of the Last Days: Other TLC doctrines

 At one time, the TLC had an "endowment house" in Fairview, Utah, but this was lost when the property owner (a member of the church's First Presidency) left the TLC.
 They have continued to offer temple ordinances for the living and the dead without the Fairview endowment house, consistent with the threefold mission of the church, which includes "redeem the dead".
 Historically in Mormonism, ordinances for living people could be performed in endowment houses whereas ordinances for the dead required a temple.

 Death of Harmston

 Harmston died of a heart attack Thursday, June 27, 2013, at Sanpete Valley Hospital.
-Harmston had a history of heart trouble, but his death was unexpected.